Frequently asked questions

 How is this different from a Zestimate?

 The Zestimate is an automated valuation.
 It estimates what the house is worth.
 That's a useful number, but it doesn't tell you whether the seller is likely to negotiate, or by how much.
-The Tilt Score is about the seller's position, not the house's value — different question, different answer.
+The Tilt Map is about the seller's position, not the house's value.
+Different question, different answer.
 Two properties at the same asking price with identical Zestimates can have completely different negotiation realities.
 One owner is underwater on a mortgage and can't come down without short-saling; the other inherited the property, lives in another state, and has already cut the price twice.
 Zestimate doesn't see that.
 PriceTilt does.

-What if my agent disagrees with the Tilt Score?
+What if my agent disagrees with the Tilt Map?

 Why don't you show me the formula?

-The methodology is internal IP — the asset PriceTilt is being built around.
+The methodology is internal IP.
 We show you the inputs (the public-records facts), the directional labels (what's contributing positively or negatively), and a plain-language explanation.
-We don't show the numeric weights, because that's the part that's defensible against duplication.
-Same posture as Carfax, FICO, or any other proprietary score.
+Same posture as Carfax or FICO.

 Is this financial or legal advice?